 Dr. Marc Lieberman took over the reins of the glaucoma service after Dr. Stamper left in 1998 to become a professor and Director of Glaucoma at UCSF.
 Dr Lieberman remained a central figure in glaucoma education for over 20 years.
 He was a fixture running glaucoma grand-rounds and involving all community-based glaucoma doctors, ensuring they felt part of the team.
 As a hands-on educator for the residents, Lieberman engaged with them daily in both his office and operating room while continuing generously to help covering resident clinics and clinic cases when needed.

 Dr. George Tanaka also became a key central figure in the CPMC glaucoma community and resident training program.
 After Harvard Medical School, Tanaka came to CPMC for his residency, going on to Northwestern for a glaucoma fellowship (1997-1998) under the direction of Ted Krupin.
 He returned to join the CPMC clinical faculty in 1998.
-Tanaka served as a co-director of the glaucoma division with Jason Bacharach who credits him with much of the heavy lifting, describing him as a superb educator, gracious with his time, inquisitive, incredibly smart, well-versed in disease management and on the forefront of surgical innovation.
+Since 2018, George Tanaka has served as co-director of the glaucoma division with Jason Bacharach who credits him with much of the heavy lifting, describing him as a superb educator, gracious with his time, inquisitive, incredibly smart, well-versed in disease management and on the forefront of surgical innovation.

 Over the past 20 years, our residents have had the opportunity to work with many amazing community-based glaucoma experts who continue to donate their time to teach office-based and surgical glaucoma management.
 Long time faculty volunteers include Drs.
 Jane Loman at Kaiser, Sidney Williams, Patricia Wong, Andrew Iwach, Terry Pickering, Sunita Radhakrishnan, and Scott So, to name a few.
 Recently, Dr Irena Falkenstein, has joined as a valuable contributor to the training program.